simonejones68/simple/demo.md

 This is the first line

-this is the second line
+This is the second line

-and this is the third line
+And this is the third line.